Jay-Z's '4:44' is even better than you thought

 It appears to have paid off.

-According to Apptopia, which tracks app trends, Tidal's exclusive streaming of "4:44" helped boost the music streaming app to No. 1 in Apple's App Store for the first time since Valentine's Day 2016 when Kanye West's "The Life of Pablor" was released on the app exclusively.
+According to Apptopia, which tracks app trends, Tidal's exclusive streaming of "4:44" helped boost the music streaming app to No. 1 in Apple's App Store for the first time since Valentine's Day 2016, when Kanye West's "The Life of Pablo" was released on the app exclusively.